General

 Note: Divurmpola means a place where one takes an oath.

-Meals: Breakfast, Dinner | Overnight: – Yala
+Meals: Breakfast, Dinner Overnight – Yala

-Thereafter at 1:30pm, we proceed to visit Ussangoda is one of the torched areas, which is said to have been an airport used by King Ravana.
+Thereafter at 4:00pm, we proceed to visit Ussangoda is one of the torched areas, which is said to have been an airport used by King Ravana.
 According to Hindu puranas, Ussangoda was one of the landing strips of Ravana’s Pushpaka Vimana.

 According to Ramayana, after meeting Sita Devi, Lord Hanuman decided to test the strength of the mighty King Ravana and his army of Rakshasas.
 In the event that unfolded Lord Hanuman’s tail was set on fire by the Rakshasas, who in turn went on to torch some parts of King Ravana’s empire.